espenja/rudfoss-radtools/packages/react-imo/README.md

 ## Run dev environment

 The dev environment supports hot-reloading of client assets through the webpack-dev-server.
+To start the server first run `yarn dev` in a terminal in the root of this package.
+Once the server is up you can start the server dev-environment by launching the debugger `React-IMO`.